ecilasun/tinysys/software/SDK/vpu.md

 If the synchonization point is well known (typically end of frame for a game) then it is more suitable to use the blocking `VPUWaitVSync()` function instead.

+`uint32_t VPUGetScanline()`

+This function will return the scanline from the VPU at the time this function was called.
+It is not ordinarily useful from regular code, but is quite helpul to detect the line at which a hblank interrupt is triggered, from an active hblank hanler.

+The returned value has a range of 0 to 1023, however the hardware returns only the valid range, which is from 0 to 525.

 `void VPUSwapPages(struct EVideoContext* _vx, struct EVideoSwapContext *_sc)`

 This function will swap the pointers for video scan output and CPU accessible backbuffer.
 If the CPU always reads the backbuffer address from the video context, this function will ensure the correct value is visible to both the CPU and the VPU.